JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 * `AlignedToParentWindow()` anchors the window to the parent window, typically useful for dialogs.
     ```kotlin
     WindowPositionProvider.AlignedToParentWindow(
-        // Anchors to the top-start point of the parent window
+        // Anchors to the starting corner of the parent window
         anchor = Alignment.TopStart,
         // Applies alignment relative to the anchor point
         alignment = Alignment.Center